MrZedain/dianapagesite-public/README.md

-# Diana Page — Portfolio Website (Next.js App Router)
+# Diana Page — Artist Website (Next.js App Router)

 This repository contains the source code for a modern, performance-focused portfolio website for the artist Diana Page, built with Next.js App Router.
 The public version of this repository intentionally excludes all artwork assets, focusing instead on architecture, UX, performance, and frontend engineering practices.